AC (ante cibum)

 An abbreviation used by doctors to mean 'three times a day' when they prescribe medicines.

-This is a type of antidepressant used to treat depression.
+A type of antidepressant used to treat depression.
 Examples includes lofepramine, imipramine and clomipramine.

-When medicines are made, the drug manufacturer applies for a license that means the medicine has been approved for a specific condition and group of people.
-Unlicensed medicines are ones that are do not have a license in the UK.
+When medicines are made, the drug manufacturer applies for a licence that means the medicine has been approved for a specific condition and group of people.
+Unlicensed medicines are ones that are do not have a licence in the UK.
 They may be imported from another country where they are licensed, or specially made liquid formulations of a medicine.
 Unlicensed medicines are only prescribed after careful consideration of other options.

 Uncomfortable effects that you may experience if you stop a medicine quickly or suddenly.
+See also discontinuation symptoms.

 A system for the public and health professionals to report side effects from medicines.